 - A student’s participation in under-compensated public service work is a supplemental factor that will be considered in selecting a recipient.
 (Nominators should clearly indicate when public service work is under-compensated, and, if possible, provide details of the extent of the student’s financial sacrifice.)

 - All students meeting core criteria whose final academic year of law school in Virginia begins in the calendar year before the award is given will be eligible as nominees.
 Part-time law students would be eligible for consideration during their final academic year of law school.
-(This means, for example, that a student who graduates in December 2013 would be eligible for inclusion in nominations submitted for the Winter 2014 deadline.)
+(This means, for example, that a student who graduates in December 2016 would be eligible for inclusion in nominations submitted for the Spring 2017 deadline.)

 **For guidance in identifying categories of pro bono publico service, nominators are encouraged to review the Virginia Rules of Professional Conduct, especially Public Service Rules 6.1 and 6.2 and their commentary.
 Also useful is Bar Council’s 1999 Resolution to Enhance Pro Bono Publico in Virginia which complements the rules.
 Together they demonstrate the breadth of service types for which the bar is eager to acknowledge extraordinary contributions.
 For example, consideration may be given to appropriately supervised student research and other qualifying law-related work on behalf of indigent criminal defendants, public charities, faith congregation-sponsored projects serving the poor, public interest groups, community mediation centers, and nonprofit legal services providers, including licensed legal aid societies.